DepthVanish: Optimizing Adversarial Interval Structures for Stereo-Depth-Invisible Patches

 \subsection{Physically Attack Stereo Estimator}

 In this section, we conduct physical evaluation for our DepthVanish patches that optimized with different stereo estimators to highlight the importance and emergency of research on stereo matching reliability.
-As shown in \figref{fig:physical_visa}, we host our DepthVanish patches on a white board for the purpose of contrasting the depth disturbance. \ding{182} It can be observed from the results that our DepthVanish patch consistently preserves its attack effectiveness after deployed into the physical environment.
+As shown in \figref{fig:physical_visa}, we host our DepthVanish patches on a white board for the purpose of highlighting the depth inconsistency. \ding{182} It can be observed from the results that our DepthVanish patch consistently preserves its attack effectiveness after deployed into the physical environment.
 Compared to the Clean Depth, the board region occupied by our DepthVanish patches are predicted as far away in general. \ding{183} However, it should be noted that the induced depth error are limited compared to the digital effectiveness in \figref{fig:digital_vis}.
-We ascribe such performance degradation to the lighting variation and imprecise photo capturing process, where the left and right images are captured manually in separate.
-Therefore, we further conduct evaluation for our patch against commercial stereo depth camera in the next.
-In summary, despite of the imprecise stereo image capturing process, our DepthVanish attack still keeps successfully attacking SOTA DNN-based stereo depth estimation models with consistency.
+We ascribe such performance degradation to the lighting variation and imprecise photo-capturing process, where the left and right images are captured manually and separately.
+Therefore, we further conduct evaluation for our patch against a commercial stereo depth camera in the next section.
+In summary, despite of the imprecise stereo image capturing process, our DepthVanish patches successfully attack advanced DNN-based stereo estimators with consistency.